JasonAntonino/PetClinic_Final_Project/README.md

 * Using Kubernetes would have allowed for further functionality than Docker Swarm.
     However, because it requires separate installations of various cli tools and having to have high level all of them, given more time and improved understanding this may have been a better tool to implement.
-* Use Jira to better organise tasks.
+* Using Jira instead of Trello to better organise tasks and create burndown charts.
-* Better knowledge and understanding of the tools (links back to the first point)
+* A general better understanding of the tools.

 <p align="right"><a href="#top">click to go back to  top</a></p>